Akane Tsunemori: Psycho-Pass: The Movie

 In the 2015 film Psycho-Pass: The Movie, Akane thwarts a terrorist plot by illegal immigrants from the Southeast Asia Union, or SEAUn, a war-torn superstate importing Sibyl technology to police its population.
 After seeing evidence that Kogami trained them, Akane is granted permission to travel to SEAUn to investigate and potentially arrest him.
 Akane meets Kogami, who is surprised to hear about the SEAUn terrorists in Japan.
 Akane goes with Kogami to visit the rebel headquarters which also houses many refugees.
 When the base comes under attack, Akane returns to the capital and hacks SEAUn's Sybil system to grant C.I.D. analyst Shion Karanomori access.
 They discover SEAUn's Psycho-Pass scanners have been hacked to mask the high Psycho-Pass scores of Colonel Wong and his forces.
 Akane is subdued by Wong and reunited with Kogami, who has also been captured.
 Wong admits to planning a coup d'état, and having Chairman Han assassinated and replaced with an imposter shortly after Akane arrived.
 Karanomori disables the Psycho-Pass hack on Wong and his men, revealing them as threats to Sibyl's scanners and security drones.
 Akane's team also arrives to save her.
 Akane confronts the Han imposter and confirms it is a cyborg controlled by Sibyl.
 Akane argues that Sibyl depriving the people of SEAUn a say in their own government will create more unrest and civil conflict, and betrays fundamental human rights.
 She convinces Sibyl to announce, through its Chairman Han's avatar, free elections.

+Psycho-Pass: Sinners of the System

+In the 2019 film trilogy Psycho-Pass: Sinners of the System, Akane made cameo appearances in the first and second film.
+In the first film titled Case.1 Crime and Punishment, Akane instructs inspector Mika Shimotsuki along with two enforcers Nobuchika Ginoza and Yayoi Kunizuka, to investigate an isolation facility called "Sanctuary" run by the Ministry of Economy.
+In the second film titled Case.2 First Guardian, Akane introduces Frederica Hanashiro from Ministry of Foreign Affairs to fellow Division One's co-worker at the beginning of the film.